CaioNoronha/University/README.md

 ## RPG
 Final Work in my fourth semester.
-You will simulate how a RPG game work.
+You will simulate how a RPG game work, where you choose your name, class, inventory and battle with another players.

+#### Menu:
+You will receive 4 choices.
+* 1 - Create Player
+* 2 - Show Player
+* 3 - Battle
+* 4 - Exit